Identity Theft & Driver License Fraud Protection

 What to do if you are a victim of Identity Theft

-- Immediately call the fraud units of the three credit reporting companies: Experian, Equifax and Trans Union.
+- Immediately call the fraud units of the three credit reporting companies.
 Ask that your file be flagged with a fraud alert.

-- Contact all creditors immediately with whom your name has been used fraudulently by phone and in writing.
-The Federal Trade Commission provides a uniform affidavit form that most creditors accept.
+- Immediately contact creditors, by phone and in writing, to report fraudulent use.
+The Federal Trade Commission provides a uniform affidavit form accepted by most creditors.

 - Report the crime to your local police, sheriff’s office or Florida Highway Patrol Bureau of Investigations office.